 Can you pick out an image from the book which you found particularly inspiring or surprising?

-The mother and child in Benin touched me deeply because she appears to be in the middle of prayer and supplication, and it symbolizes the overwhelming love that parents everywhere have for their children.
+The mother and child in Benin touched me deeply because she appears to be in the middle of prayer and supplication, and it symbolises the overwhelming love that parents everywhere have for their children.

 The orange picker in Lebanon stands out to me because of his quiet dignity.
 There is a sense of nobility in his appearance and countenance as he sits in an orange grove picking fruit.